 This system includes 5 simple steps, each of which I break down with lessons and guided questions.
 To learn more and grab your copy of this free resource today, click the button below!

 Are you feeling inspired to kick writing overwhelm to the curb?
-Go get 'em, champ!
+Let's go!

-If you have any questions about the Divide and Conquer method or would like a few more examples, don't hesitate to let me know in the comments below.
-Let's get you back in control of your writing life ASAP, okay? *high fives*
+If you have any questions about this divide-and-conquer method or would like a few more examples, don't hesitate to leave a comment below.
+Let's get you back in control of your writing life in no time, writer.